EV’s dirty secret

 *Note on calculations:

-Assumptions for calculations above include EV with a 300mi range, vehicle lifetime of 173,151mi, for both gas and electric.
-Assumes car is driven 11,500mi yearly.
+Assumptions for calculations above include an average EV efficiency of 0.35 kWh per mile and 8,887 gCO2e per gallon of gasoline burned.
+Assumes cars are driven 11,000 miles yearly.
 Tailpipe emissions for gas vehicles multiplied by a factor of 1.25 to account for emissions from gasoline production/transportation.
+Assumes PHEV tailpipe emissions are 60 g/mile, with 67.7% fully electric operation and 32.3% operation fueled by gasoline.